Iceland volcano dramatically erupts again as streams of lava reach town’s defensive walls - KESQ

 “Most of the high-voltage lines are gone, the pylons are badly damaged and some are on fire,” the Civil Defense’s Reynisson later said.

-Benedikt Ófeigsson from Iceland’s Met Office told RUV that the beginning of this eruption was more powerful than previously due to more accumulated magma in the chamber.
+Benedikt Ófeigsson, from the Met Office, told RUV that the beginning of this eruption was more powerful than previously due to more accumulated magma in the chamber.

 “It’s a lot more lava flow than we’ve seen before,” he reportedly said.
 “This is reflected in today’s massive lava flows.”